-Except for Romance!
-In fact, Harlequin Romance is so keen to attract new talent, it even runs a forum to develop new writers - which is amazing in an industry which spends most of its time turning new writers away!
+There is a solution.
+Romance!
+In fact, Harlequin Romance is so keen to attract new talent, it even runs a forum to develop new writers—which is amazing in an industry that spends most of its time turning new writers away!

 This is because Romance publishers need far more material than other mainstream publishers.
 The typical Romance reader has a voracious appetite, and a typical Romance novel has a shelf life of only a few months before it goes out of print.
 So Romance publishers need a large number of titles each year.

-But before you get too excited, you'll notice I'm writing that word Romance with a capital 'R' - because this is a very special kind of novel.
-It's possible to write a wonderfully romantic novel which doesn't qualify as Romance - it's a specific genre with specific rules that have to be followed.
+But before you get too excited, you'll notice I'm writing that word "Romance" with a capital 'R'—because this is a very special kind of novel.
+It's possible to write a wonderfully romantic novel that doesn't qualify as Romance—it's a specific genre with specific rules that have to be followed.

 The Romance Plot